 Written by the Publishers Association.

 Today, we are celebrating World Intellectual Property Day and the role that intellectual property (IP) rights play in encouraging innovation and creativity.
-Here are ten things you might not know about IP:
+Here are ten things you might not know about intellectual property:

 - World IP Day is a celebration coordinated by the World Intellectual Property Office.
 WIPO is the global body committed to developing and maintaining effective intellectual property systems around the world.